MicrosoftEdge/WebView2Feedback/FindOnPage.md

 [uuid(623EFBF9-A19E-43C4-B309-D578511D24A9), object, pointer_default(unique)]
 interface ICoreWebView2FindActiveMatchIndexChangedEventHandler : IUnknown {
     /// Provides the event args when the active match index changes.
-    /// \param sender The sender of this event, representing the current instance of ICoreWebView2Find.
+    /// Parameter is a  sender The sender of this event, representing the current instance of ICoreWebView2Find.
-    /// \param args The event args that contain the new active match index.
+    /// Parameter is a  args The event args that contain the new active match index.
     HRESULT Invoke(
         [in] ICoreWebView2* sender,
         [in] ICoreWebView2FindActiveMatchIndexChangedEventArgs* args);